Removing Pet Hair from Furniture

 Your vacuum should also have a HEPA filter, which helps trap fine particles of pet dander, other allergens, and dust so they aren’t redistributed into the air.
 This is especially important if you have allergic or asthmatic friends or family members.
 With a washable HEPA filter, you can make sure the filter is particle-free before or after a heavy cleaning.

-The smarter your robotic vacuum is, the more pet hair it will pick up.
+The smarter your robotic vacuum, the more pet hair it will pick up.
 NaviBot vacuums’ Spot Mode can thoroughly clean your dog’s or cat’s favourite sleeping place on the carpet, while Edge Mode helps to ensure that those tufts of hair in the corners don’t escape vacuuming.
 The NaviBot’s Virtual Fence option lets you restrict the vacuuming area—keeping the device away from your pet’s food and water dish, for example.

 Don’t Wear Your Pet’s Hair